 Teeth loss can occur as a result of many different factors.
 This can distort your smile (depending on the position), lead to serious pain, and result in chewing and digestion issues.
 Teeth loss is a surprisingly common problem among the adult population, with many adults who are not yet suffering tooth loss likely to be affected in the future.
 How can you deal with this problem should it arise?

 A removable partial denture is used to replace one or more missing teeth in the same arch, whether they are adjacent to each other or not.
-This solution uses metal clasps which will fit over your existing teeth to hold them in place – which could be visible when you smile or speak.
+This tooth replacement option uses metal clasps which will fit over your existing teeth to hold them in place – which could be visible when you smile or speak.
 Although it is also possible to have gum-colored clasps that are less visible.
 When a complete arch of teeth is faulty or missing, removable complete dentures can be placed over the gum.
 This option allows you have your teeth present during the day, and remove it at night as you retreat to bed.
 But it can be quite unstable, fragile, easily lost, and may lead to discomfort.
 However, removable dentures are a fairly cheap, short-term option.

-Your final choice for your tooth replacement needs will very much depend on your finances and the state of your tooth loss.
+Your final choice for your tooth replacement options will very much depend on your finances and the state of your tooth loss.
 Acting early helps prevent further tooth decay, bone loss, and tooth realignment.
 And you could always adopt a temporary solution as you await a more permanent one.